Don't miss our holiday offer - up to 50% OFF!

 Model: STB-98501

-Bodyweight training station built for pull-ups, dips, vertical knee raises, and push-ups.
-The vertical knee raise station has a padded backrest for comfortable ab work.
-Dip handles adjust to multiple positions — lower them for deficit push-ups.
+The SteelBody power tower handles pull-ups, dips, vertical knee raises, and push-ups — all in one station.
+The vertical knee raise has a padded backrest for ab work.
+Dip handles adjust to multiple positions (lower them for deficit push-ups).
 Multi-grip pull-up bars let you hit your back from every angle.
 Rated for 300 lbs.

 Steelbody Adjustable Utility Bench